GuyPer/BusinessCards_Project/README.md

 Navigation within the application is intuitive, with the Navbar adapting based on the user's status.
 The Navbar includes a search bar for searching within the current page.
 Additionally, on mobile devices, there is a toggle button for accessing the navigation menu.

+The location for business users to create new cards is in the "Create New Card" button in the navbar.

 ## Forms

 The project includes forms for creating new users (with options for business or non-business users) and creating new business cards.
 These forms adhere to email, Israeli phone number, website address, and image URL validation standards.
 Users are provided with real-time feedback on the validity of their input through regex validation.